|

 Aristides, Athenian Christian philosopher, (II Century):

-Also appears without attribution in Barlaam and Ioasaph.
+attribution in Barlaam and Ioasaph.
+Kay translation from the Syriac

-the Syriac version found in St. Catherine's Monastery.
+version found in St. Catherine's Monastery. --- SPL

 Aristotle, Greek philosopher, (IV Century BCE):